mitian233/StickersPackDownloader/readme.md

 Please respect the permission of the author of the stickers packs.

-!!Commercial purposes is strictly prohibited.
+!!Commercial purposes are strictly prohibited.